pingidentity/terraform-provider-pingfederate/docs/data-sources/server_settings.md

 <a id="nestedatt--notifications"></a>
 ### Nested Schema for `notifications`

+Optional:

+- `expired_certificate_administrative_console_warning_days` (Number) Indicates the number of days prior to certificate expiry date, the administrative console warning starts.
+The default value is 14 days.
+Supported in PF 12.0 or later.

 Read-Only:

 - `account_changes_notification_publisher_ref` (Attributes) Reference to the associated notification publisher for admin user account changes. (see [below for nested schema](#nestedatt--notifications--account_changes_notification_publisher_ref))
 - `certificate_expirations` (Attributes) Notification settings for certificate expiration events. (see [below for nested schema](#nestedatt--notifications--certificate_expirations))
+- `expiring_certificate_administrative_console_warning_days` (Number) Indicates the number of days past the certificate expiry date, the administrative console warning ends.
+The default value is 14 days.
+Supported in PF 12.0 or later.
 - `license_events` (Attributes) Settings for license event notifications. (see [below for nested schema](#nestedatt--notifications--license_events))
 - `metadata_notification_settings` (Attributes) Settings for metadata update event notifications. (see [below for nested schema](#nestedatt--notifications--metadata_notification_settings))
 - `notify_admin_user_password_changes` (Boolean) Determines whether admin users are notified through email when their account is changed.
+- `thread_pool_exhaustion_notification_settings` (Attributes) Notification settings for thread pool exhaustion events.
+Supported in PF 12.0 or later. (see [below for nested schema](#nestedatt--notifications--thread_pool_exhaustion_notification_settings))

 <a id="nestedatt--notifications--account_changes_notification_publisher_ref"></a>
 ### Nested Schema for `notifications.account_changes_notification_publisher_ref`